AzureCloudWorkshops/ACW-InfrastructureAsCode/Part2-BuildingTheInfrastructure_bicep.md

 output sqlServerName string = sqlServer.name
 ```

->**Note**: As a reminder, all source files can be found in case something is not working as expected from this walkthrough..
+>**Note**: As a reminder, all source files can be found in the `src/iac/bicep/Part2` folder from this repo case something is not working as expected from this walkthrough.

 1. Review the file to see what is happening